jeffotoni/goworkshopdevops/README.md

 ```bash
 map[Brasil:Brasilia EUA:Washington, D.c France:Paris]
 ```

-### Map literals continued

 If the top-level type is just a type name, you can omit it from the elements of the literal.
 ```go
 package main